 • Best Microphone Audio Interfaces

 Digital microphone: Digital microphones (commercially sold as USB mics) have internal ADCs and output digital data directly from the microphone body.
 These mics connect directly to a computer via USB.

-Digital USB microphone example: Blue Yeti (link to check the price on Amazon):
+Digital USB microphone example: Blue Yeti (link to check the price at Blue Microphones):

 For more information on USB, analog and digital microphones, check out the following My New Microphone articles:

 • How Do USB Microphones Work And How To Use Them

 • Are Microphones Analog Or Digital Devices?
 (Mic Output Designs)